-Saheli works with women of all ethnicities, ages and backgrounds to ensure they can live safe, healthy and happy lives.
-The following are accounts of women Saheli has helped recently.
-To protect client confidentiality, all names have been changed.
+Since 1996 Saheli has worked with over 1,000 women to ensure they can live safe, healthy and independent lives.
+The following is a testimonial and some of their stories.
+To protect confidentiality, all names are fictitious.

 Getting out of an abusive situation is only the first step.

 Chandan, abandoned by her husband, lived in a shelter in Boston, while her child was placed in foster care.
-Lacking a green card, she could not avail of several federal and state welfare programs and relied entirely on Saheli for help and guidance.
+Lacking a green card, she could not avail of federal and state welfare programs and relied entirely on Saheli.
 She sought free food from soup kitchens and received medical care and legal help at the shelter.
-With Saheli’s referrals, Chandan secured a job as a home health care giver for an elderly South Asian women.
-She was glad to have a home to live in with her daughter, food and a small salary as well.
-Her daughter was able to enroll in a good suburban school.
+With Saheli’s referrals, Chandan secured a job as a home health care giver for an elderly South Asian woman.
+She was glad to have a safe temporary home, food and a small salary.
+Her daughter enrolled in a good suburban school.
 Helping the terminally sick elderly woman gave Chandan the much-needed skills that allowed her to progress on to her next job.

-Chandan, with advice from the Saheli’s Domestic Violence Advocate, soon found employment at a local hospital and secured public housing for herself.
-Now living independently, and with her experience in health care and some knowledge of computers, Chandan is in the fortunate position of being able to choose from several jobs that a local hospital offered.
+With help from Greater Boston Legal Services, Chandan received a special VAWA visa and upon the advice of Saheli’s Domestic Violence Advocate, found employment at a local hospital.
+In time she secured public housing.
+Now living independently, and with her experience in health care and some knowledge of computers.
 She is currently in the process of brushing up her software skills and building up the mental fortitude to start a job in the hospital industry.
-Chandan knows that only she can secure the future for herself and her daughter.
+Chandan is in the fortunate position of being able to choose from several jobs that a local hospital offers.